TcMenu/tcMenu/README.md

 ### Xamarin Forms based UI written in C#

-This desktop UI can be easily built from the source using the instructions provided, it is not yet packaged but provided but more of a starting point for a mobile UI.
+This UI can be easily built from the source using the instructions provided, it is not yet packaged but provided but more of a starting point for a mobile or desktop UI.
 This offering builds on top of Xamarin and C#, it has an automated UI by default and for a simple UI may need little coding.

 Repo: https://github.com/davetcc/tcMenuController